vctfence/scrapbee/AUTOMATION.md

         let title = localPath.replaceAll("\\", "/").split("/");
         title = title[title.length - 1]; // use file name as the default bookmark title

-        // cmdAPI.scrapyard methods offers a more concise way to send messages to Scrapyard from iShell.
-        // Method names are camel-case message suffixes with the "SCRAPYARD_" part omitted.
-        // For example, the method name for SCRAPYARD_LIST_UUID will be: listUuid.
-        // There is no need to specify Scrapyard addon ID and the 'type' parameter. cmdAPI.scrapyard.addArchive({
+        cmdAPI.scrapyard.addArchive({
             title:   title,
             url:     localPath,